camdenblatchly/easy-d3-annotate/README.md

     arrow_offset: { x: 0, y: dot_radius * 1.5 },
     // Specify where the line should connect to the note
     line_start: 'top',
-    // Lines can either have linear or normal curves
+    // Lines can either have linear (straight) or normal (swoopy) curves
-    curve_type: 'linear'
+    curve_type: 'normal'
   }
 ```